 The body’s blood vessel network suffers from wear and tear as people get older, with arteries and veins becoming inflamed, clogged with fatty deposits and suffering from general congestion.

 Blackcurrant compounds relax the body’s blood vessels, thereby increasing circulation and delivery of blood, oxygen and nutrients to all the extremities of the body.
 Anthocyanins also reduce inflammatory markers and help maintain the integrity of blood vessels.

 One of our newest studies has also shown that CurraNZ reduces blood pressure during exercise and boosts cardiac output, making exercise an easier experience.

 We get lots of great feedback from customers, and one of the common themes is that they suffer fewer colds and flu using our blackcurrant extract.

-In one study on NZ blackcurrants, the anthocyanins were found to be highly effective in eliminating four strains of influenza flu virus.
+In another study, NZ blackcurrant anthocyanins were found to be highly effective in eliminating four strains of influenza flu virus.
 It demonstrated potent anti-viral properties.

 Blackcurrant anthocyanins also help the immune system respond to threats and improve the T ‘killer’ cells, thereby providing a multi-pronged defence to stay well